kuzzleio/koncorde/README.md

 ### `constructor`

-Instantiates a new Quickmatch engine.
+Instantiates a new Koncorde engine.

 **constructor([options])**